Key points about Contrave

 Here are some things to know when you're taking Contrave.
 Other things may be important as well, so ask your healthcare provider what you should know about.

 • Alcohol: Avoid alcohol while you're taking Contrave, especially when you first start treatment.
-Alcohol can increase your risk of side effects, eg, dizziness and drowsiness.
+Alcohol can increase your risk of side effects such as dizziness and drowsiness.

 • Driving: Contrave can affect your concentration.
 Don't drive or use tools or machinery until you know how this medicine affects you.

-• Other medicines: Contrave interacts with other medicines.
-Tell your doctor or pharmacist about all medicines you're taking including over the counter medicines, herbal and complementary medicines or recreational drugs.
+• Taking other medicines: Contrave interacts with other medicines.
+Tell your healthcare provider or pharmacist about all medicines you're taking including over the counter medicines, herbal and complementary medicines or recreational drugs.

-• It may help to take the evening dose earlier in the day, but at least 8 hours after the morning dose.
+• Trouble sleeping: It may help to take the evening dose earlier in the day, but at least 8 hours after the morning dose.

 • Mood changes, anxiety, depression, or worsening depression, low mood, aggressive tendencies, thoughts or talk of suicide and self-harm.